nipunravisara/jwt-auth/README.md

 > 🚧 This project is under construction.

-This repository hodls jwt token based authentication server written in typescript using node, express and containerized with docker.
+This repository holds jwt token based authentication server written in typescript using node, express and containerized with docker.

 ## Tech